The former guitarist of punk group The Slits has described as unacceptable plans to extend an office block that borders her north London home.

 They also expressed concerns over loss of privacy and the potential noise and disruption from the construction site.

-“We vehemently oppose access to bins for a five-storey commercial building being placed in the middle of our street.
-The character of this end of the road have completely changed.
+Ms Albertine told the council meeting, according to the Local Democracy Reporting Service: “We vehemently oppose access to bins for a five-storey commercial building being placed in the middle of the street.
+The character of this end of the road has completely changed.

 “Paul Anthony House are proposing storing bins for five storeys of offices beneath a young couple’s kitchen and bedrooms.
 They saved up for a deposit on their first home and are going to find themselves living with their bedroom and kitchens over a stinking, noisy bin store.
 It’s totally unacceptable.

-A representative for Paul Anthony House said: “I can understand the concerns there.
-TfL strongly objected to continued refuse collection and servicing from Holloway Road.
+“I can understand the concerns there.
+TfL strongly objected to continued refuse collection and servicing from Holloway Road,” a spokesman said.

-Committee chair Cllr Martin Klute (Lab, St Peter’s) added: “Hopefully [the deferment] will clarify things and the necessary adjustments can be made to the scheme.”
+Islington Council committee chair Cllr Martin Klute (Lab, St Peter’s) added: “Hopefully necessary adjustments can be made to the scheme.”